smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Recursive shape definitions
 ===========================

-Smithy allows for recursive shape definitions with the following constraint: the member of a list, set, or map cannot directly or transitively target its containing shape unless one or more members in the path from the container back to itself targets a structure or union shape.
+Smithy allows recursive shape definitions with the following limitations:

+1. The member of a list, set, or map cannot directly or transitively target its containing shape unless one or more members in the path from the container back to itself targets a structure or union shape.
 This ensures that shapes that are typically impossible to define in various programming languages are not defined in Smithy models (for example, you can't define a recursive list in Java ``List<List<List....``).
+2. A structure cannot contain a cyclical set of members marked with the :ref:`required-trait` that refers back to itself.

 The following recursive shape definition is **valid**: